zephyrproject-rtos/zephyr/samples/net/zoap_server/README.rst

    /location-query
    /large-update

-These resources allow a good part of the ETSI testcases to be run against zoap-server.
+These resources allow a good part of the ETSI test cases to be run against zoap-server.

 Building And Running